vercel/next.js/README.md

 ### Customizing babel config

-In order to extend our usage of `babel`, you can simply define a `.babelrc` file in the root of your app.
+In order to extend our usage of `babel`, you can simply define a `.babelrc` file at the root of your app.
+This file is optional.

-If found, we'll use it.
+If found, we're going to consider it the *source of truth*, therefore it needs to define what next needs as well, which is the `next/babel` preset.

+This is designed so that you are not surprised by modifications we could make to the babel configurations.

 Here's an example `.babelrc` file:

 ```js
 {